Filed January 13, 2016

 - Johns Hopkins

-A 37 year-old woman, who is 24 weeks pregnant, presents to Anne Arundel Medical Center (AAMC) in Annapolis, Maryland with preterm premature rupture of membranes (PPROM).
+A 37-year-old woman, who is 24 weeks pregnant, presents to Anne Arundel Medical Center (AAMC) in Annapolis, Maryland with preterm premature rupture of membranes (PPROM).
 The soon-to-be mother's obstetrician makes orders for steroids and antibiotics, attempting to manage the pregnancy rather than perform a cesarean delivery.

 The mother's obstetrician is notified of the fever and elevated heart rates by an AAMC nurse.
-The obstetrician should have immediately delivered the baby, via cesarean section, given that symptoms such as these in a woman who is just 24 weeks pregnant, coupled with PPROM, greatly increase the risks of placental abruptions, neurodevelopmental problems, and cerebral palsy.
+The obstetrician should have immediately delivered the baby, via cesarean section, given that symptoms such as these in a woman who is just 24 weeks pregnant, coupled with PPROM, substantially increase the risks of placental abruptions, neurodevelopmental problems, and cerebral palsy.
 Instead of coming to the hospital to deliver the baby, the obstetrician orders the administration of drugs to stop the labor process.

 Upon a vaginal examination six hours later, obstetrician discovers that the mother is one centimeter dilated and the baby is in breech position.
 It is noted that during those six hours the AAMC nurses failed to continuously monitor the baby's heart rate.
 Rather than perform an immediate cesarean section, the obstetrician orders the administration of drugs to induce a natural delivery.